Editor’s note: This post was originally published on 1/28/14 and has been updated for accuracy and comprehension.

 A way to measure the profitability of the investment you make in marketing, sales, etc. If the ROI on an investment is negative, it generally means you’re losing money on that endeavor.
 Measuring the ROI on marketing efforts is a savvy way to ensure you’re putting your money into the strategies that bring results.

 A prospect or lead generated from someone who may be interested in what the salesperson is selling.

-Establishing relationships with the intent of developing a long-term association with a prospect or potential customer.
-This strategy is much less expensive than gaining new customers.
+Establishing relationships with the intent of developing a long term association with a prospect or potential customer.
+This strategy is much less expensive that gaining new customers.

 The entire sales process as a whole – from prospect to paying customer – and all marketing, advertising and sales processes in between.

 A method to increase a webpage’s performance in web search results.
 By tweaking elements on a webpage (there are on-page and off-page SEO factors), you can move a webpage up on a search result “page.”
 Marketers generally want to get their website page to appear on page 1 of a search results, ideally at the very top of the page.
 SEO elements include keywords, title and image tags, links, and more.

 Platforms like Facebook, Twitter, Instagram and Snapchat that help users connect.
 Marketers use these networks to increase awareness, grow their customer base and achieve business goals.

 An internal study often used by organizations to identify their strengths, weaknesses, opportunities and threats.

 A group of customers toward which a business has decided to aim its marketing efforts and merchandise.

 Whereas Bottom of the Funnel (BOFU) prospects are in the ready-to-buy stage, TOFU customers are at the initial stages of the buying process.
 They are looking for answers to a problem they just realized they are having.
 Marketers create TOFU content that help prospects identify the problem and leads them to solutions.